cbrown5/AI-assistants-for-scientific-coding/readme.md

 'Paper in a prompt' need to work on references, get it to put them as bibtex in references.bib, will need to explain how.
 Use orchestrate mode.
 Add a 'ding'.

 Change all examples to the benthic analysis one
-Move some stuff from gitcopilot section over to the workflows chapter
+Move some stuff from gitcopilot section over to the workflows chapter Make my own prompt pattern repo
+Incldue pattern for creating r tutorials from docs Think in probablities about code, not exacts

 Add code for temperature in chpt 4
 Check python and httr code runs in chpt 4